eppye-bots/wiki_for_rtd/change-migrate/bots300.rst

     **Changes in database format since version 3.0.0rc**

-    Alas; the database as used in the 3.0.0rc version has changed!
+    Alas; the database as used in the 3.0.0rc version has changed.
 Changed is:

     * table channel: field 'testpath' is added
     * table report: field 'acceptance' is added